Alfresco/alfresco-ng2-components/docs/user-guide/search-configuration-guide.md

 | intervals | array | Specifies the fields to [facet](../../lib/content-services/src/lib/search/models/facet-field.interface.ts) by interval. |
 | expanded | boolean | Toggles expanded state of the facet intervals. |

-Note: Interval setting can be controlled by passing [settings](../../lib/content-services/src/lib/search/models/facet-field.interface.ts).
+Note: Interval fields setting can be controlled by passing [settings](../../lib/content-services/src/lib/search/models/facet-field.interface.ts).

 Note: the `sets` parameter from the Search API (which sets the intervals for all fields) is not yet supported.